-Credit Check is good for 180 days (6-months).
-A new Parent PLUS application must be completed if credit check expires.
-Parent PLUS Application is becomes available 45 days prior to the beginning of the loan period to prevent credit check from expiring.
+Credit Checks are good for 180 days (6-months).
+A new Parent PLUS application must be completed if the credit check expires.
+Parent PLUS Application are available 45 days prior to the beginning of the loan period to prevent credit checks from expiring.